Commentary: Forget uni for now. After the A-Levels, get work experience first

 Those looking for help to navigate these waters can also get support from dedicated resources and networks to help A-Level students get work experience.

-Student resource portal BrightSoarks has more than 500 postings of student vocations including in fields such as branding, digital marketing, wealth management and alumni engagement.
+Student resource portal BrightSparks has more than 500 postings of student vocations including in fields such as branding, digital marketing, wealth management and alumni engagement.

 Even if you don’t end up working in these fields eventually, these jobs require a certain level of public engagement, honing your emotional intelligence.